Electrostasy/dots/README.md

 ### Flashing the image

-The NixOS SD image may be flashed to a selected microSD card using the following
+The NixOS image may be flashed to a selected microSD card using the following
 command:
 ```sh
 dd if=nixos-deimos-*.img of=/dev/sdX bs=1M status=progress oflag=direct
 ```